Location: 402 Capitol Way S

 State Register, National Downtown District, Wohleb, Diversity: Germans

-The intersection of 4th Avenue and Capitol Way (formerly Main Street) has always been the literal and figurative center of commercial life in Olympia.
+The intersection of 4th Avenue and Capitol Way (formerly Main Street) has been considered the center of commercial life in Olympia.
+As an indication of the importance of this intersection, north-south building addresses were renumbered in the 1920s to reflect this intersection as “ground zero.”
 One of the first commercial buildings at the southeast corner was the two-story brick Turner Block, built by Dr. George Turner, a pharmacist.
 The upstairs offices housed several legislators, as the location was handy to the Old State Capitol Building as well as downtown.
 On ground floor were retail establishments, including G. Rosenthal (who also occupied the McKenny Block building across the street), Armstrong Brothers, and Charlie’s Saloon, shown above, owned by Charley Vietzen (see site of Vietzen home).

 In 1922 Olympia financier C.J.
 Lord retained Joseph Wohleb to design the stately building now at this location for the Capital National Bank.
 The building now is the home of U.S. Bank.
 It is listed on the State Heritage Register.
 The building was not significantly affected by either the 1949 or 2001 earthquakes.

 C.J.
 Lord was an influential member of Olympia’s business and industrial life.
 In addition to founding this bank, he participated in the founding of Washington Veneer, the Olympia Knitting Mills, and Olympia Light and Power, among other businesses.
 His home, the Lord Mansion, was for many decades the home of the State Capital Museum until its closure in 2016.